FidelityFramework/clef/README.md

 ## Why fsnative Exists

 The standard F# Compiler Services does an excellent job for .NET development.
-They are making progress with ahead of time (AOT) compilation but there are many limitations.
-However, when you're compiling to true native binaries, without a runtime or garbage collection, many of .NET assumptions become obstacles:
+Microsoft is making progress with ahead-of-time (AOT) compilation, but there are fundamental limitations.
+When you're compiling to true native binaries without a runtime or garbage collector, many .NET assumptions become obstacles:

-**String literals become `System.String`**: a UTF-16, garbage-collected, heap-allocated object.
-Native compilation needs UTF-8 strings with deterministic lifetimes.
+**Strings are garbage-collected UTF-16 objects.** Native compilation needs UTF-8 strings with deterministic lifetimes.
+When a string goes out of scope, its memory should be freed immediately.

-**In .NET, option types are reference types**, allocated on the managed heap.
-Native compilation needs value option types on the stack.
+**Option types are heap-allocated reference types.** Native compilation needs value options that live on the stack and cost nothing when they're `None`.

-**SRTP resolves against .NET method tables**, searching `System.Int32.op_Addition` for arithmetic.
-Native compilation needs resolution against native witness hierarchies.
+**Memory has no notion of ownership or regions.** Native compilation needs to distinguish stack memory from heap memory, peripheral registers from RAM, read-only flash from writable SRAM.
+The type system should enforce these distinctions at compile time.

+**The runtime manages all memory.** Native compilation needs explicit control.
+Pointers should carry lifetime information.
+The compiler should track whether memory is borrowed or owned, mutable or immutable.

 These aren't bugs to work around.
-They're fundamental assumptions baked into the type system. fsnative replaces those assumptions with native-first semantics.
-And the end result is that the developer writing F# code in a Fidelity application will experience the substantially similar design-time APIs.
+They're fundamental assumptions baked into the type system. fsnative replaces those assumptions with native-first semantics while preserving the F# developer experience.

 ## The Vision